versionpress/versionpress/docs/content/en/feature-focus/change-tracking.md

 Most of the time, VersionPress works silently, simply tracking all the important changes and recording them for later use.
 This includes both files and database entities like posts or comments.
 This section contains some specifics on what is tracked and how.

-!!!
-Warning "Possibility content not complete"
+!!! warning "Possibility content not complete"
     The info below might not be entirely complete as there are lots of details for various content types.
 Consider it a brief overview.

 ### Files